ckan/ckan/doc/extensions/adding-custom-fields.rst

 and API.
 In this tutorial we are assuming that you have read the :doc:`/extensions/tutorial`

-Adding Custom Fields to Packages
+Adding custom fields to packages
 --------------------------------

 Create a new plugin named ``ckanext-extrafields`` and create a class named